If the Wi-Fi 7 notion is not exciting enough, the new router is also the company's first home Wi-Fi machine with two 10Gbps Multi-Gig ports.

-The new program hasn’t caught on.
-By late 2022, only Netgear has released its supposedly Wi-Fi EasyMesh-compliant mesh systems– the MK63 and MK83.
-And in August 2022, TP-Link said it would join the cause by transitioning its OneMesh over.
+The program hasn't caught on since first announced.
+By mid-2023, only Netgear has supposedly Wi-Fi EasyMesh-compliant mesh systems -- part of its Nighthawk product line.
+In August 2022, TP-Link said it would join the cause by transitioning its OneMesh over.

 Generally, we need the supported hardware of at least two vendors to know the idea of Wi-Fi EasyMesh as a universal mesh approach is real.
 But even then, things can get complicated in terms of liability or tech support.

 Specifically, if a mixed hardware Wi-Fi EasyMesh system is not working as expected, it's hard to know which hardware vendor is at fault, and consumers might be stuck between two networking companies pointing fingers at each other.

 For more reasons than one, users tend to use mesh hardware from the same vendor, and Wi-Fi EasyMesh has so far been a nice idea with little impact.
 But the concept has no downside -- it doesn't prevent users from keeping hardware of the same vendor -- and its adoption might increase over time.